Kim Kardashian Wears High-Cut White Bathing Suit In New Instagram Photo To Promote KKW Beauty

-Kim Kardashian, never one to be shy about showing off her curves has done so again in a new photo she’s posted on Instagram.
+Kim Kardashian, never one to be shy about showing off her curves, has done so again in a new photo she’s posted on Instagram.
 Based on the caption, the photo is meant to promote her KKW Beauty line.
 She’s wearing a bright orange lip shade in the photo which she reveals is currently sold out.
 But have no fear, KKW Beauty fans.
 The reality TV star turned cosmetics mogul promises that it will be restocked soon.

 “This @kkwbeauty peach#4lipstick has sold out but we will announce a restock hopefully soon!
 All of the bts pics from this campaign shoot are on my app,” Kardashian-West said.